CSCI-GA-2820-SU25-001/promotions/README.md

 ---
 ## :chart_with_upwards_trend: Code Coverage
 - All model and route code is tested with PyUnit
-- 95%+ test coverage achieved via test_models.py and test_routes.py
+- 95%+ test coverage achieved via test_models.py and test_routes.pypwd